LeaseWeb/raml-redis/README.md

 Follow instructions at [api-designer](https://github.com/mulesoft/api-designer) to install and run API-Designer.
 Currently this is test with version 0.0.1

-Copy the file `local-storage-file-system.jsÂ` to your API-DESIGNER subfolder:
+Copy the file `local-storage-file-system.jsÃ‚` to your API-DESIGNER subfolder:

 `cp local-storage-file-system.js API_DESIGNER_HOME/app/scripts/services`